KennethJAllen/generative-pixel-art/README.md

 # Proper Pixel Art
 ## Summary
-- Converts noisy, high resolution pixel-art-style images to true pixel resolution assets, such as those produced by generative models.
+- Converts noisy, high resolution pixel-art-style images such as those produced by generative models to true pixel resolution assets.

 - Clean screenshots or low-quality web uploads of sprites.